id4ac/id4ac.github.io/index.md

 **Yifan He** is an assistant professor at Dept. of Software Engineering, Zhejiang University of Finance and Economics.
 He received his Ph.D. and Master’s degree at the University of Tsukuba, Japan in 2023 and 2020, respectively.
 Currently, his research interests include evolutionary optimization and learning, and evolvable hardware.
 He aims to build an evolvable and intelligent problem-solving system.
 Previously, he received his Bachelor’s degree at Wenzhou Kean University, China in 2017, where he conducted several studies in HCI and assistive technology.
 His prior work was published at GECCO, HCII conferences and Operations Research Perspectives journals, etc. He is a reviewer of several journals and conferences, such as Information Sciences, IEEE Trans. on Evolutionary Computation, and ALIFE, etc.

 **Dr. Tiffany Y. Tang** is an associate professor at Wenzhou-Kean University.
 In May 2015, she co-founded the Center on Innovation and Assistive Technology for Autism & Neurodevelopmental Disorders at Wenzhou-Kean University (then called Wenzhou-Kean Autism Research Center).
-Till now, her team had published a total of 26 book chapters, journal and conference papers related to innovative technology for autism.
+Till now, her team has published a total of 26 book chapters, journal and conference papers related to innovative technology for autism.
 Dr. Tang’s most recent research interests include affective computing and computational sensing on autism, sensing and wearable technologies for humans.